DucDotNet/Hiro-Developer/3.Courses/3.1.0-html-css-beginner-to-pro/01-lessons/README.LESSONS.md

 We're going to start from the very basics of HTML and CSS and build our way up step by step.
 And along the way, we're going to learn all the major skills that we need to create websites at a professional level.

 You can find the different sections of this course below the video here and here.
 And after each section, I'm going to give you a bunch of exercises that you can do on your own to practice the skills that we learned in total.

 This course is going to have more than 100 exercises.
 Lastly, you don't have to worry about taking notes.
 I created an HTML and CSS reference that will list everything that we learned in this course.

 With that said, let's get started.

-# 01. HTML Basic
+# Getting Started

 I am going to be doing this course on a Mac, but everything is the same for a Windows computer.
 Before we begin, we're going to need two pieces of software, a web browser and a code editor.
 A web browser lets us view websites on the internet.
 It's also going to let us view the website that we create in this course.

+### Web browser
 The most popular web browser for web development is Google Chrome.
+* Download Chrome web browser (recommended) [Link &#x2913;](https://www.google.com/chrome/)
+* Download Edge web browser (alternative) [Link &#x2913;](https://www.microsoft.com/en-us/edge)
+* Download Firefox web browser (alternative) [Link &#x2913;](https://www.mozilla.org/en-US/firefox/new/)
+* Download Opera web browser (alternative) [Link &#x2913;](https://www.opera.com/)

+### IDE/Text Editor
 A code editor helps us write our HTML and CSS code.
 The most popular code editor for web development is called VS. Code or Visual Studio Code.
+* Download Visual Studio Code (recommended) [Link &#x2913;](https://code.visualstudio.com/download)

+If you use Visual Studio Code, it is also recommended that you install the Live Server extension:
+* Download Live Server extension (recommended) [Link &#x2913;](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)

 To install both of these, we can go to google.com and then search for Google Chrome or for VS code and then open the first result and follow the instructions to download and install.

 Once we have those two installed, we can start the course.
 We'll begin by learning what is html.

+# 01. HTML Basic

 What is HTML?